NeelChotai/StudentManagement/readme.md

-Student Management solution developed for Townley Grammar School, submitted in as part of OCR A Level Computing assessment.
+Student Management solution developed for Townley Grammar School, submitted in partial satisfaction for OCR Computing A Level.